sacredbanana/AmigaGPT/README.md

 - **Bebbo** for creating the Amiga GCC toolchain https://github.com/bebbo
 - **OpenAI** for making this all possible https://openai.com
 - **EAB** and everyone in it for answering my questions https://eab.abime.net/
-- **Hyperion Entertainment** for bringinging us AmigaOS 3.2 https://www.hyperion-entertainment.com
+- **Hyperion Entertainment** for bringing us AmigaOS 3.2 https://www.hyperion-entertainment.com